basho/basho_docs/source/languages/en/riak/ops/building/planning/cluster.md

 will help you size your cluster for future growth and lead to optimal performance.

-Basho recommends using [[Basho Bench|Benchmarking]] for benchmarking the performance of your cluster.
+Basho recommends using [[Basho Bench]] for benchmarking the performance of your cluster.

 ### Bandwidth